Where Does Metaverse Rank in the Trend Scale?

 Businesses rushed to join the Metaverse trend, with various companies investing in it, from Microsoft to cryptocurrency projects.
 Wall Street projections were sky-high, but the Metaverse struggled to attract users.
 For instance, Decentraland, a well-funded crypto-based Metaverse product, had only a small number of daily active users, far from expectations.

-Consumers then started experiencing peer pressure for owning property and IP in the metaverse.
+Consumers then started experiencing peer pressure to own property and IP in the metaverse.

 Image: Unsplash